timozander/timozander.de/src/content/blog/using-pulumi-with-hcloud.md

 title: Creating a server on Hetzner Cloud using Pulumi
 description: How to use Pulumi to create and provision new servers on Hetzner Cloud, to later deploy a Docker application.
 draft: false
-date: 2023-05-25
+date: 2023-05-09
 ---

 [Hetzner](https://www.hetzner.com/) has always been my go-to VPS provider.
-For one side project, I wanted to try out [Hetzner Cloud](https://www.hetzner.com/cloud) (hcloud) since I needed to very spontaneously spin up and down servers.
+For one side project, I wanted to try out [Hetzner Cloud](https://www.hetzner.com/cloud) (hcloud) since I needed to spontaneously spin up and down servers.
 [Pulumi](https://www.pulumi.com/) has also been on my radar for a while now, so I decided to combine both.
 My previous experience with _Infrastructure as Code_ was basically zero, so I had to learn a lot.
 This post is a summary of what I learned and how I set up the infrastructure for my particular project.

 - [My goal](#my-goal)
 - [Preparing the server environment](#preparing-the-server-environment)